Khushi1638/learning/to_do_list/README.md

 ```
 3. **Event Bubbling**: I learned about event bubbling and how events propagate from child elements to their parent elements.
 4. **Toggling Task Completion**: Implemented functionality where clicking on a task toggles its completion by adding a strikethrough effect.
+5. **Accessibility**: Added ARIA attributes and improved accessibility for users with disabilities.
+This includes using aria-label and     visibility-hidden classes for better screen reader compatibility.

+### **Key Improvements**
+Task Editing: I added a feature to allow users to edit tasks by double-clicking on them.
+Users can update the task text without having to delete and re-add it.
+Keyboard Accessibility: Enabled users to add tasks and save edits using the Enter key, improving the overall user experience.
+Clear All Button: Added functionality to clear all tasks at once, resetting the app with one click.
+Improved Accessibility: Focused on making the app more accessible by using ARIA attributes and ensuring better screen reader compatibility.

 ### Continued Development

 The current version of the To-Do list has two primary features:
 1. Dynamically adding tasks to the list.
 2. Toggling a "completed" state when clicking on a task.
+3. Added a **Remove** icon to delete tasks after they are marked as complete.
+4. Store tasks in **localStorage** so the to-do list persists across page reloads.
+5. Added the **Clear All** button to delete the all task and also remove it from the local storage.
+6. Added some features to enhance accessibility.

 In the next iteration, I plan to:
-- Add a **Remove** button to delete tasks after they are marked as complete.
+- Add the sorting feature
 - Make the design **more visually appealing** and **responsive** for mobile use.
-- Store tasks in **localStorage** so the to-do list persists across page reloads.

 ## Author